-Here’s another great way to enjoy that mysterious, indigenous American fruit no one but culinary nerds has heard of: the paw-paw a.k.a Kentucky Custard Apple.
+Panna cotta is another great way to enjoy that mysterious, indigenous American fruit no one but culinary nerds have heard of: the paw-paw a.k.a Kentucky Custard Apple.
 Depending on the species, the flesh could be yellow, orange, white, or a shade in between.
 Their flavor is variable too, but always evokes two things to me: bananas and mangoes.

-Margins will still be tight, but by using some frozen paw-paw puree (it freezes great) you can make a really great panna cotta.
-There’s a special reason a panna cotta is a great thing to make out of this stuff: since paw paw reacts negatively to heat, cooking it will change it’s perfume and enhance bitterness.
+There’s a special reason a panna cotta is a great thing to make.
+Since paw paw reacts negatively to heat, cooking it will change it’s perfume and enhance bitterness.
 With a panna cotta, you can make the base, cool it to room temperature, and then puree in the paw-paw so it isn’t exposed to heat.
 That being said, you can do the same with ice cream, or a chilled mousse too.

 Paw Paw Panna Cotta